This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 For example, our baby is currently wearing clothes ranging from 6-month size (pants) all the way up to 18-month size (footed pajamas).
 Very likely, your kid will have some 24m clothes and 2T clothes in their wardrobe at the same time.

 Finally, you may get longer wear out of size 2T since it is longer & bigger at most stores.
-When in doubt, it is always a good idea size up when buying kids clothes.
+When in doubt, it is always a good idea size up when buying kids clothes (it’s one of my suggestions on my list of ways to save money on toddler clothes).
 They grow so fast so you’ll get more of your money’s worth when they get more wear time out of each piece.